Spy Game (soundtrack)

 The Spy Game is the soundtrack from the film of the same name, released on November 13, 2001.

 Reception and legacy

 William Ruhlmann of AllMusic said the assortment of genres in the soundtrack for Spy Game was good for movie theatre goers but not for music listeners.

 The finale of Spooks' second series included the tracks "Beirut, a War Zone" and "Operation Dinner Out".

+In the concluding scene of the movie Argo, music from Spy Game was used in which the track is named "Do You Miss London".

 Track listing

 All tracks are composed by Harry Gregson-Williams.